waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/unicode.rst

    Return the size of the deprecated :c:type:`Py_UNICODE` representation, in code units (this includes surrogate pairs as 2 units).

-   .. deprecated-removed:: 3.3 3.12
-      Part of the old-style Unicode API, please migrate to using :c:func:`PyUnicode_GET_LENGTH`.
+   Please migrate to using :c:func:`PyUnicode_GetLength`.

 .. c:function:: PyObject* PyUnicode_FromObject(PyObject *obj)